 - TN8 7

 - TN8 6

-In order to gain access, residents from these postcode areas will need to show a form of identification as detailed below.
+In order to gain access, residents from these postcode areas will need to show one form of identification from the list below.

 Acceptable forms of ID

 Residents need to show one form of identification from the list below.
 Any other form of identification will not be accepted on site.

 - Current driving licence (photo card or paper licence will be accepted) - preferred option